 Courses for the minor include AGRON 342 World Food Issues: Past and Present; 3 to 6 credits of study abroad and/or foreign language and 3 to 6 credits in selected international agriculture courses in the College of Agriculture and Life Sciences.
-Nine credits of the 15 credit total for the minor can not be used for meeting requirements for the major.
+The minor requires 15 credits and must include at least 9 credits that are not used to meet any other department, college, or university requirement.